-Perhaps most importantly, Trinity Lutheran cannot apply to voucher programs.
+Perhaps most importantly, Trinity Lutheran does not apply to voucher programs.
 As others have pointed out, "Trinity Lutheran can have no applicability to voucher programs, in which the government typically provides to parents funds that they can use to pay tuition for their children to attend the private school of their choice - and in which the overwhelming majority of the private-school options available to parents typically are schools operated by churches and other religious institutions that have as a central purpose the inculcation of religious belief.
 A state constitutional provision that prohibits the use of public funds for such a purpose disqualifies no one from receiving a public benefit on the basis of his or her status."61

 Moreover, the opinion was circumscribed to an activity that was not advancing religion in the manner that religious education does.
-This goes to the distinction between "use" and "status" on which Chief Justice Roberts based his rationale.62 Colorado's No Aid Clause can reasonably be interpreted within this framework.
+This goes to the distinction between "use" and "status" on which Chief Justice Roberts based his rationale.62 Florida's No Aid Clause can reasonably be interpreted within this framework, and indeed, it already has been.